developerPCR/panda-core-dev-docu-PCR/docs/firebase/gettingstarted.md

 2. We recommend you to start on production mode to avoid migrating afterwards, but you could also do it in test mode.

 :::info
-We will setup the rules later.
+We will setup the rules later (these are security permissions to firebase documents).
 :::

 <img src={'/instructions/firebase/13.png'} style={{width: '480px'}} />